• Technologies

 Reducing security and compliance risks requires intuitive and intelligent data protection built-in to the network with continuous monitoring and immediate defenses, and the ability to control the location of the data at the edge.
 Lumen, for example, helps organizations achieve this with security solutions built into the network, data centers within regional proximity of data sources, and security experts to design your network and infrastructure according to unique requirements.

-Learn more about Lumen® Edge Compute Solutions and how it can support your businesses unique needs.
+Learn more about Lumen® Edge Cloud Solutions and how they can support your businesses unique needs.

 This content is provided for informational purposes only and may require additional research and substantiation by the end user.
 In addition, the information is provided “as is” without any warranty or condition of any kind, either express or implied.
 Use of this information is at the end user’s own risk.
 Lumen does not warrant that the information will meet the end user’s requirements or that the implementation or usage of this information will result in the desired outcome of the end user.
 This document represents Lumen’s products and offerings as of the date of issue.
 Services not available everywhere.
 Business customers only.
 Lumen may change or cancel products and services or substitute similar products and services at its sole discretion without notice. ©2021 Lumen Technologies.
 All Rights Reserved.